-Habitat Regulations Assessment Examination of Likely Significant Effects
+Habitat Regulations Assessment Examination of Likely Significant Effects (Iteration II)

-Prepared in relation to the Publication of the Gargrave Neighbourhood Plan, 2018-2032
+Prepared in relation to the Publication of the

+Gargrave Neighbourhood Plan, 2018-2032

 Prepared by: David Feeney, B.E.
-(Environmental), MRUP, MSc [on behalf of Craven District Council] Prepared for: Gargrave Parish Council Completion Date: January 2018 Notes:
+(Environmental), MRUP, MSc [on behalf of Craven District Council]

+Prepared for: Gargrave Parish Council

+Completion Date: November 2018

+Notes:

 - (1.)
 As part of the Habitats Regulations Assessment process, a previous member of the Craven District Council's Planning Policy team undertook a Screening Report on a draft version of the Gargrave Neighbourhood Plan during 2016.
 In their response, Natural England stated that further information was required in order to determine if the contents of the Gargrave Neighbourhood Plan satisfied the Habitats Regulations requirements; - (2.)
 This Examination of Likely Significant Effects document is hence the next stage in the Habitats Regulations Assessment process, which is produced in response to the aforementioned requirements of Natural England.
-In the time period between the Screening Report for the Neighbourhood Plan and this document, Craven District Council has published their Local Plan (2012-2032), which greatly assists in the analysis of the potential environmental impacts of the Gargrave Neighbourhood Plan. - (3.)
+This document represents the second iteration of the HRA report, with the first iteration sent to Natural England for their comments and suggestions in January 2018.
+These comments which have now been incorporated in this document.
+In the time period between the original Screening Report for the Neighbourhood Plan in 2016 and this document, Craven District Council has also published and submitted their Local Plan (2012-2032), which greatly assists in the analysis of the potential environmental impacts of the Gargrave Neighbourhood Plan; - (3.)
+It is useful to refer to the HRA documents produced for the preparation of the Craven Local Plan (2012 to 2032), when reading this document.
+The Craven Local Plan is expected to be adopted at some point in the first half of 2019; - (4.)
+This second iteration of the Habitat Regulations Assessment for the Gargrave Neighbourhood Plan incorporates information received from Harrogate Borough Council regarding ordinary vehicle and HGV numbers in relation to air quality impacts.
+This information is utilised to assess the estimated cumulative impact on air quality close to the North Pennine Moors SAC & SPA from consideration of the site allocations of the Craven Local Plan and Harrogate Local Plan; - (5.)
 This document has been prepared for Gargrave Parish Council by an independent planning and ecological consultant.
-This assessment is undertaken on behalf of the Planning Policy team of Craven District Council, as part of the district council's role in supporting the development of neighbourhood plans within the district.
+This assessment is undertaken on behalf of the Planning Policy team of Craven District Council, as part of the district council's role in supporting parish councils in the development of neighbourhood plans within the district.

-Photograph on front page of report: The Leeds-Liverpool Canal running through Gargrave; image copyright of Craven District Council.
+Photograph on front page of report:

+The Leeds-Liverpool Canal running through Gargrave; image copyright of Craven District Council.